 All people have certain basic legal rights, including people who have mental illness and people who are in mental health facilities.
 In some cases, these rights can be restricted by a judge or your doctor.
-This handout explains your rights when you are receiving involuntary mental health services.
+This handout covers what you need to know about the rights of people receiving involuntary inpatient mental health services.

 Rights That Cannot Be Restricted

 You have some rights that no one, not even a judge or a doctor, can take away from you:

 - The right to treatment in the least restrictive appropriate setting.
 This means you have the right to treatment in a place that restricts your day-to-day life only as much as is necessary to protect you and others around you.
 It also means that your treatment should interfere as little as possible with your thinking, taking care of personal needs or your ability to work.

 - The right to a humane treatment environment that is clean and safe and the right to be free from abuse and neglect.

 - The right to proper mental health and medical treatment.